 There are many options you can add to a contact form by editing each input field with a radio button selector, dropdown list or only display selected data.
 You can also edit buttons text.

-No matter how you design your form, the real control comes in how you set up your notifications.
+No matter how you design your form, the real control comes in how you set up your form submission and notifications.

 You need to add your email address to the send email function.
 This will notify you of every new contact form message you receive.